larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # If you care about manual configs and stuff use MPV, otherwise use VLC
 #
 # install mpv (video)
-yay -S --needed --noconfirm mpv
+yay -S --needed  mpv

 # (Third-party) Phonon Support for mpv
-yay -S --needed --noconfirm phonon-qt6-mpv
+yay -S --needed  phonon-qt6-mpv

 # You have to do this if you want GPU acceleration for your wholesome entertainment
 mkdir -p ~/.config/mpv